How to Delete All of Your Instagram Photos

-InstaClean – Cleaner for IG is free to try with limitations and works on iPhone, iPad, and iPod touch (Requires iOS 10.0 or later).
+InstaClean is free to try with limitations and works on iPhone, iPad, and iPod touch (Requires iOS 10.0 or later).
 There was an Android app, but it is no longer available.
-The free version gives you up to 50 actions before you have to upgrade to a subscription.
+The free version gives you up to 50 actions before upgrading to a subscription.

 There are a couple of other IG image deletion apps for iOS, but they have poor reviews and struggle with their functionality.

-Unfortunately, there are no longer any bulk IG image deleters for Android OS.
+Unfortunately, there are no longer any bulk Instagram image deleters for Android OS.
 Be cautious and read into any Android apps that claim they bulk delete Instagram photos and posts.
-Copycats are out there that change the names and the look but carry the same code with minor adjustments.
-Anyways, the Instagram management apps that ARE available on Google Play only include bulk unlike and unfollow IG options.
+Copycats are out there that change the names and the look but carry the same code with minor adjustments or malware.
+The Instagram management apps available on Google Play only include bulk unlike and unfollow Instagram options.

 Option 3: Use Third-Party Apps Not Specifically Designed for Instagram

-Auto-Clicker is a free Android app that lets you automate repeated taps and swipes in any app or screen on your Android.
+Auto-Clicker by True Developers Studio is a free Android app that lets you automate repeated taps and swipes in any app or screen on your Android.
 This free feature works nicely for deleting all your Instagram photos.
-Once you play around with the app, you will be very excited by the possibilities it provides.
+Once you play around with the app, you will be very excited by its possibilities.

-This method will allow you to have multiple points of tapping, with a delay between taps.
+This method allows multiple tapping points with a delay between taps.

-On Instagram, go to your posted content.
-Tap the green “+” symbol to create a tap point, a circle with the number “1” inside it.
+- On Instagram, go to your “posted content.”
+Tap the green “+” symbol to create a tap point, which becomes a circle with the number “1” inside it.

-Drag that circle to the first post on your home page, on the left side, and tap the Settings Cog.
+- Drag that “circle” to the first post on your home page, on the left side, and tap the “cogwheel” (Settings).

-Tap on the ‘Play’ button and then pause it when the next option appears.
-From here you can tap the green plus icon again and follow the same steps as above.
+- Tap on the “Play” button and pause it when the next available option appears.
+You can then tap the “green plus icon” again and follow the same steps as above.

 In the time delay box, you can leave it at 100 milliseconds or, if your phone is perhaps a little sluggish, change it to 200 or 300 milliseconds.
 This extended delay gives the app time to run and load information so that the auto tapping doesn’t override it.

-Run this saved command repeatedly for hundreds or thousands of iterations, automatically, and without any human oversight.
+Run this saved command repeatedly for hundreds or thousands of iterations, automatically and without human oversight.

-Auto-Clicker is a powerful application that you can use on many applications, it isn’t just for speeding up your Instagram process!
+Auto-Clicker is a powerful application that you can use on many programs; it isn’t just for speeding up your Instagram process!

 Can I get in trouble with Instagram for using third-party apps?

-Technically, yes.
-We only say yes because Instagram’s Tu0026amp;Cs states that it can be a violation.
-Using something like Auto-Clicker isn’t exactly hacking or modding Instagram’s software so you should be safe to perform these actions without consequences from Instagram.
+There is a slight possibility that you’ll get in trouble.
+We only say yes because Instagram states that it may lead to a violation of terms of service.
+Using something like Auto-Clicker isn’t exactly hacking or modding Instagram’s software, so you should be safe to perform these actions without consequences from Instagram.